onetimesecret/site-policy/onetime-privacy-statement.md

 If you **create an account**, we require some basic information at the time of account creation.
 You will create your own user name and password, and we will ask you for a valid email account.
 You also have the option to give us more information if you want to, and this may include "User Personal Information."

 "User Personal Information" is any information about one of our users which could, alone or together with other information, personally identify him or her.
-Information such as a user name and password, an email address, a real name, and a photograph are examples of “User Personal Information.”
+Information such as a user name and password, an email address, a real name, and a photograph are examples of "User Personal Information."

 User Personal Information does not include aggregated, non-personally identifying information.
 We may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.